 We are incredibly proud to share that an inaugural grant of $30,000 from the Possibility Fund has been gifted to Be.
 Leadership alumnus, Arash Tayebi.
 Arash was part of the 2019 Be.
-Leader cohort and is the CEO and Founder of Kara Technologies, an innovative start-up that has created a hyper-realistic avatar backed-up with motion capture technology and an AI engine that translates content into sign language accurately and efficiently.
+Leader cohort and is the CEO and Founder of Kara Technologies, an innovative start-up that has created a hyper-realistic avatar backed-up with motion capture technology.

 Read more about Arash’s story and this exciting new technology in this article on Stuff.

 Not only is Arash a Be.
 Leader but his start-up, Kara Technologies, is also a Be.
 Lab business which worked with our Talent & Employment team to recruit a sign language expert and communication manager with access needs into their team in 2019.
 Zachary Best was matched with Kara through Be.
 Lab’s Talent Programme – an innovative permanent employment programme that connects talented access citizens with meaningful roles in leading New Zealand businesses.
 Candidates are supported with skills development and mentoring from experienced professionals while the business is also offered guidance and support to create an accessible and inclusive place of work.